rleir/virt-shoe/README.md

 # virt-shoe

 ## Given a server with no operating system loaded, how quickly can you have it up ready to host virtual servers or containers?
-For us, about an hour, mostly unattended.
+For us, about an hour, mostly unattended.:sleeping:

 This project uses Cobbler, Puppet and OpenVZ to do just that.